pbklink/motif-core/etc/motif-core.api.md

     jsonTag_Watchlists = "Watchlist";
     const // (undocumented)
     periodicSaveCheckInterval: number;
 }

+// Warning: (ae-missing-release-tag) "NamedGridSourcesService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class NamedGridSourcesService extends LockOpenList<NamedGridSource> {
+    // (undocumented)
+    getOrNew(definition: NamedGridSourceDefinition): NamedGridSource;
+}

 // Warning: (ae-missing-release-tag) "NameScansGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)